Killing of Brian Deneke

 On December 12, 1997, 19-year-old American punk musician Brian Theodore Deneke (March 9, 1978 – December 12, 1997) was killed in a deliberate hit and run attack in Amarillo, Texas, by 17-year-old Dustin Camp.

-Camp was later found guilty of voluntary vehicular manslaughter and sentenced to ten years' probation and a $10,000 fine, which was later dropped.
+Camp was later found guilty of voluntary vehicular manslaughter and sentenced to ten years' probation and a $10,000 fine.
 In 2001, he was sentenced to eight years' imprisonment for a variety of parole violations.
 He was paroled under supervision on July 31, 2006.

 The homicide and the outcome of the trial against Camp galvanized the punk community and raised accusations about the social tolerance of the Texan city.

 Brian Deneke

 Brian Deneke was born in Wichita, Kansas, the younger of two sons to Michael Max "Mike" Deneke and Elizabeth Louise "Betty" Bieker.
 His father was a native of Beloit, Kansas, and was born to Sylvester and Darlene Deneke.
 Betty Deneke was a native of Concordia, Kansas, and was born to Omer and Marie Bieker.
 Mike Deneke and Betty Bieker married in 1974 in Concordia, and had two sons: Jason Michael and Brian Theodore.
-The family settled in southwest Amarillo, Texas from Wichita in winter 1981.
+The family settled in southwest Amarillo, Texas, from Wichita in winter 1981.

-Deneke was a dancer in a Boy Scouts troupe during elementary school.
+Deneke was a dancer in a Boy Scout troop during elementary school.
 He attended Belmar Elementary, Paramount Terrace Elementary, Crockett Middle School, and Amarillo High School in Amarillo.
 He dropped out of high school during his junior year, and earned his GED at age 17.
 Deneke was an artist for Stanley Marsh 3's art project, Dynamite Museum, which consisted of handmade mock road signs scattered across Amarillo city streets.
 Deneke was also the vocalist of punk rock group The White Slave Traders, and aspired to become a famous punk rock musician.

 Deneke was remembered by his friends as being friendly, charismatic and seen as a leader in local punk circles, helping to organize many local musical events.
 Nicknamed "Sunshine", Deneke had a spiked mohawk hairstyle and often wore a black leather jacket with a studded leather collar and sported homemade tattoos.
-He was also an enthusiastic skateboarder, and it was this interest which drew him into the punk subculture.
+He was also an enthusiastic skateboarder, and it was this interest that drew him into the punk subculture.

 Like other punks in Amarillo, Deneke had suffered frequent harassment and bullying, and acquired nicknames such as "Punch" and "Fist Magnet" by tormentors.
 His parents were against their son's lifestyle, and warned him of possible prejudice from people in Amarillo.